- This event has passed.

 Monday 28 March – The first lecture, “Burnley Gardens and the people who loved them” by former Burnley lecturer Michèle Adler, will be about Hilda Kirkhope, who was a staff member at Burnley in the 1930s and one of the few women who designed a section of the Burnley Gardens.

-We will hear a lecture from well-known horticulturist, Sandi Pullman, about Ina Higgins, a significant Burnley trailblazer in the early 1900s who promoted women in horticulture and was an important landscape gardener.
+Thursday 19 May – The second lecture, “Ina Higgins and her contribution to women’s horticultural education” from well-known horticulturist, Sandi Pullman, is about Ina Higgins, a significant Burnley trailblazer in the early 1900s who promoted women in horticulture and was an important landscape gardener.

-Booking: Book online at Trybooking.
+Bookings: at Trybooking.

 Michèle Adler, was a lecturer at Burnley for 30 years and a long-time President of the Friends.
 She is the author of the new book, “Burnley Gardens: their design and the people who loved them.”

 Sandi Pullman is a graduate of Burnley College and is currently researching Burnley’s first Principal, Charles Bogue Luffman for her PhD.
 She is a horticulturist and initiated the formation of the Friends of Burnley Gardens in 1997.